Welcome to University Student Housing!

 No person may carry or possess a weapon, regardless of whether the person has a permit to carry a concealed weapon, on university premises except as authorized by this policy.

-1. Residents of residence halls may store rifles, shotguns, crossbows, compound bows, recurve bows and long bows with field or broadhead points, and bear spray at University Police.
+• Residents of University Student Housing may store rifles, shotguns, crossbows, compound bows, recurve bows and long bows with field or broadhead points, and bear spray at the University Police Department.

-2. Licensed Peace Officers and Security Personnel.
-Licensed peace officers working in the course and scope of their employment as law enforcement officers and employees of a contracted private security company, registered to carry firearms pursuant to Title 37, Chapter 60, MCA, working in the course and scope of their employment, are authorized to carry loaded firearms on campus.
+• Licensed Peace Officers and Security Personnel.
+Licensed Peace Officers working in the course and scope of their employment as law enforcement officers and employees of a contracted private security company, registered to carry firearms pursuant to Title 37, Chapter 60, MCA, working in the course and scope of their employment, are authorized to carry loaded firearms on campus.

-4. The use of starting pistols at athletic events, replicas in connection with authorized military drills by ROTC or theatrical productions sponsored by the university is permitted.
+• The use of starting pistols at athletic events, replicas in connection with authorized military drills by ROTC, or theatrical productions sponsored by the university is permitted.

 Procedures

-Discharging a weapon in University Student Housing will be cause for immediate eviction.
+Discharging a weapon in University Student Housing will be cause for immediate contract termination and removal from University Student Housing.

 In all cases of weapons violations, students will face disciplinary action and law enforcement will be involved.
-Students could face eviction from University Student Housing and suspension from the University.
+Students could face contract termination and removal from University Student Housing and suspension from the university.